 Special research grants may be awarded to the sponsors/investigators who have invented new drugs/interventions which were subjected to the PTA.
 This will encourage the further research activities, which otherwise may get diluted because patient care component will be more rather than hard core research.

 There is need of organizing conferences/ workshops which focus on PTA and its requirements and implementation.
 The target audience of these must be the ethics committee members, sponsors and study investigators.
+Training pertinent to PTA must be provided to the different stakeholders including the potential study participants and their respective communities.
 Governments of the respective places must encourage such events by providing funds to the organizing units.

 Conclusion